E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 - For root file system, it's recommended to use btrfs and seperate `/var/log` as an independent subvolume.

-  To spilt up further, you can create subvolumes for `/var/cache` and `/var/tmp` as well, where Gentoo portage stores its temporary files and cache.
+  To split up further, you can create subvolumes for `/var/cache` and `/var/tmp` as well, where Gentoo portage stores its temporary files and cache.

   > If you have enough RAM, you can use tmpfs for `/var/tmp/portage` to speed up the installation process.
   >
-  > Append the following line to `/etc/fstab` to mount it automatically:
+  > Add the following line to `/etc/fstab` to mount it automatically:
   >
   > ```
   > tmpfs   /var/tmp/portage    tmpfs   size=<insert value>G,uid=portage,gid=portage,mode=775    0 0